 751.06 Discretionary reversal.
-In an appeal in the supreme court, if it appears from the record that the real controversy has not been fully tried, or that it is probable that justice has for any reason miscarried, the court may reverse the judgment or order appealed from, regardless of whether the proper motion or objection appears in the record, and may direct the entry of the proper judgment or remit the case to the trial court for the entry of the proper judgment or for a new trial, and direct the making of such amendments in the pleadings and the adoption of such procedure in that accomplish the ends of justice.
+In an appeal in the supreme court, if it appears from the record that the real controversy has not been fully tried, or that it is probable that justice has for any reason miscarried, the court may reverse the judgment or order appealed from, regardless of whether the proper motion or objection appears in the record, and may direct the entry of the proper judgment or remit the case to the trial court for the entry of the proper judgment or for a new trial, and direct the making of such amendments in the pleadings and the adoption of such procedure in that court, not inconsistent with statutes or rules, as are necessary to accomplish the ends of justice.

 The court may reverse in the interest of justice even though proper motions or objections were not made.
-Judgment reversed where defendant's counsel persisted in asking questions which amounted to testimony on his part and commented on the facts he observed in argument to the jury.
+A judgment was reversed because defendant's counsel persisted in asking questions that amounted to testimony on his part and because in argument to the jury he commented on facts that he had observed.
 Lorenz v.
-Wolff, 45 W (2d) 407, 173 NW (2d) 129.
+Wolff, 45 Wis.
+2d 407, 173 N.W.2d 129 (1970).

-The general judgment creditor, having failed to timely appeal from the foreclosure judgment, is not entitled under this section to remand for factual determination of one of the real, although perhaps untried, issues affecting the homestead exemption.
-Anchor Savings & Loan Asso. v.
-Week, 62 W (2d) 169, 213 NW (2d) 737.
+A general judgment creditor, having failed to timely appeal from a foreclosure judgment, was not entitled under this section to remand for a factual determination of a real, although perhaps untried, issue affecting the homestead exemption.
+Anchor Savings & Loan Association v.
+Week, 62 Wis.
+2d 169, 213 N.W.2d 737 (1974).

-A new trial is necessary because of the prosecution's failure to make full and fair pretrial disclosure to defendant of exculpatory evidence.
+A new trial was necessary because of the prosecution's failure to make full and fair pretrial disclosure to defendant of exculpatory evidence.
 State v.
-Stanislawski, 62 W (2d) 730, 216 NW (2d) 8.
+Stanislawski, 62 Wis.
+2d 730, 216 N.W.2d 8 (1974).

-Requirements for new trial upon ground of newly discovered evidence discussed.
+Requirements for a new trial upon the ground of newly discovered evidence are discussed.
 State v.
-Boyce, 75 W (2d) 452, 249 NW (2d) 758.
+Boyce, 75 Wis.
+2d 452, 249 N.W.2d 758 (1977).